Jirka5091/ReverseShellHandler/README.md

 ![ReverseShellHandler](https://img.shields.io/badge/ReverseShellHandler-v1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-ReverseShellHandler is a tool for managing reverse shell connections, allowing you to handle multiple sessions efficiently.
+ReverseShellHandler is a Node.js-based tool for managing reverse shell connections, allowing you to handle multiple sessions efficiently.
+It provides a convenient command-line interface to manage and interact with reverse shells, making it a valuable asset for penetration testers and security professionals.

 ## Features